nayalbrecht/bureaucraticpolitics/README.md

 The research project sought to map the literature on the political connections of bureaucrats focusing on their relationship with interest groups.
 I used Scopus and Web of Science to find publications on this topic from 2000 to 2022.
 This repository contains the main collections (more details in the Appendix).

-The file used in VOSViewer and R was 'FinalCollection_vf.ris'.
+The file used in VOSViewer and R was 'GeneralCollection_vf.ris'.